Magnetic field-induced weak-to-strong-link transformation in patterned superconducting films: Results discussion

-Figure~\ref{Fig:Profiles}(c) presents an analysis of the current density flowing perpendicularly to the WL, $J_y$.
-Initially, there is a gradual increase in the current able to cross the WL, highlighted by an enhancement of the black curve magnitude.
-At 48.0~Oe, $J_y$ across the WL bares a remarkable resemblance to that flowing in the PR\textemdash as the sample behaves almost as a pristine film due to a weak-to-strong-link behavior crossover.
-The trend is reversed when the d-lines reappear and a sharp decrease in $J_y$ is observed beginning in the center of the WL.
-This occurs due to pinning centers created by the FIB.
-The $B$ profile along the WL at 48.0~Oe displays the highest flux density at the center of the film.
-Therefore, as the density of vortices increases, the electromagnetic repulsion between them eventually overcomes the pinning force acting to keep the flux contained in the WL, thus expelling the flux, inducing a strong-link to weak-link crossover.
-The SM depicts the behavior of $B$ and $J_y$ for a large number of images at different applied fields, corroborating their relationship to the d-line movement.
+Figure~\ref{Fig:Profiles}(c) presents an analysis of $J$ perpendicular to the WL, $J_y$.
+Initially, there is a gradual increase in the current able to cross the WL.
+At 48.0~Oe, $J_y$ across the WL closely matches that flowing in the PR\textemdash as GF01 behaves almost as a pristine film.
+This trend is reversed when the d-lines reappear and a sharp decrease in $J_y$ is observed beginning in the center of the WL.
+The increased current density, paired with the higher vortex concentration at the center of the WL results in a repulsive force that eventually overcomes the pinning force, thus relieving the magnetic pressure built up in the WL and inducing a strong-to-weak-link transformation.
+Hence, $J_c$ for a field-biased grooved sample subjected to ac fields alternates between maxima and minima in intervals dictated by the drive field.
+Appendix~\ref{Sc:AppB} depicts the behavior of $B$ and $J_y$ at several applied fields, corroborating their relationship to the d-line movement.

-With the experimental input, we now turn to numerical simulations based on the thermomagnetic model (TM), which allow for the comprehension of subtle distinctions in specimen behavior arising from a $B$-dependent $J_c$~\cite{jing2016influences,jing2017numerical,jiang2020selective}\textemdash see SM for further information.
+With the experimental input, we now turn to numerical simulations based on the thermomagnetic model, which allow for the comprehension of subtle distinctions in specimen behavior arising from a $B$-dependent $J_c$~\cite{jing2016influences,jing2017numerical,jiang2020selective}.
 The simulated Nb sample shares the geometry of GF01, except for the groove width, set to 45~\textmu m to improve computational performance.
-Notably, the higher density of pinning sites introduced by Ga implantation in the WL is not included in the simulations.
-A reduction of $\sim$15\% in the zero-field $J_c^{\text{WL}}$ is induced by reducing $T_c$ in the WL, as experimentally observed\textemdash see SM and Ref.~\cite{valerio2021superconducting}.
+Notably, the higher density of pinning sites introduced by Ga implantation in the WL is not considered.
+A reduction of $\sim$15\% in the zero-field $J_c^{\text{WL}}$ is induced by reducing $T_c$ in the WL, as experimentally observed\textemdash see Appendix~\ref{Sc:AppA} and Ref.~\citenum{valerio2021superconducting}.